kaby76/AntlrExamples/mysql/readme.md

 ﻿# MySQL Workbench Parser

-This code is my translation of the Oracle Workbench library at https://github.com/mysql/mysql-workbench/tree/8.0/library/parsers/grammars (written by Mike Lischke).
+This code is my translation of the Antlr parser from the Oracle Workbench library at https://github.com/mysql/mysql-workbench/tree/8.0/library/parsers/grammars (written by Mike Lischke).